Jal3ee/Portofolio/Data Analyst/Hotel Business Analysis Using Data Visualization/README.md

-### 3. Impact Analysis of Lead Time on Hotel Bookings Cancellation Rates
+<h4> 3.
+Impact Analysis of Lead Time on Hotel Bookings Cancellation Rates</h4>

 The analysis is conducted to understand the correlation between reservation cancellations and lead time.
 Lead time is the waiting period or the time gap between hotel booking and the arrival date.